 If your class requires you to purchase textbooks, supplies or other items, and you need financial assistance, please let us know.

-- Textbook Loaners: Some NOCE textbooks and software are available for use while working in the Business Computer Skills Lab, Basic Skills Learning Centers, or other labs on campus.
+- Textbook Loaners: Some NOCE textbooks and software are available for use while working in the Career Skills and Resource Lab, Basic Skills Learning Centers, or other labs on campus.
 Sometimes these books can also be checked-out.

 - Laptop Computer Loaner: For online classes, NOCE can loan students a laptop computer.
 Students will be required to fill out a laptop agreement form and provide proof of current enrollment.
 Students should attend a school-wide pick-up event at the beginning of each semester or e-mail a request to firstname.lastname@example.org.